Lindzsy/curriculum/phase2/json.md

 because it is human readable, natural for anyone who understands JavaScript, easy to parse, and it contains a set of structures that pretty much every language is able to represent.

-You can see an example of JSON in the body of this command:
+You can see an example of JSON in the body of this HTTP response.

 ```sh
 $ curl -i https://api.github.com